shavvn/class-notes/fs.md

 >7200/min* 1min/60s* 1s/1000000us * 16secotrs/rotation = 1.966 sectors/usec
 >
 >1.966 sectors* 0.762
+>

-shoot I gave up... see the photo below:
+> shoot I gave up... see the photo below:
 ![disk calculation](images/disk_calc.jpg)
+> but the conclusion here is that if you have fewer platters but more tracks and sectors
+> you'll get more "sectors/1-track-seek"

 ### Options for scheduling